 - By appointment

-Brett Derbes is a doctoral student (ABD) whose academic focus is on 19th Century United States History, Southern History, and Civil War & Reconstruction under the direction of Professor Kenneth W. Noe and Professor Kelly Kennington.
+Brett Derbes is a doctoral candidate whose academic focus is on 19th Century United States History, Southern History, and Civil War & Reconstruction under the direction of Professor Kenneth W. Noe.
 His minor fields are in Latin American Studies with Professor Tiffany Sippial and Archival Studies with Professor Reagan L. Grimsley.
 His dissertation is titled, “Prisoners Make War: The Production of Military Supplies with Inmate Labor at Confederate State Penitentiaries during the Civil War.”

 In 2007 Brett earned a bachelor’s degree in history with a minor in secondary education from the University of North Texas.
 In 2011 he received a master's degree in history from the University of North Texas under the direction of Professors Richard G. Lowe, Randolph B. Campbell, and Richard B. McCaslin.

 Brett has book chapters in Incarcerated Women (Lexington Press 2017) and Reconsidering Southern Labor History (University of Florida Press 2018) and articles published in the Journal of African American History (Spring 2013), Louisiana History (Winter 2014), and Alabama Review (April 2014).
 He has reviewed books for the H-NET Online (March 2012), Alabama Review (August 2012), Arkansas Historical Quarterly (Autumn 2012),Southwestern Historical Quarterly (October 2012, January 2014, April 2014, July 2015), Journal of Southern History (November 2012), Military History of the West (April 2013), Journal of the North Carolina Association of Historians (Summer 2013), and Civil War History (March 2014).